brand-d/iccm-feedbackexplanation/README.md

 The webexperiment was created using [Construct3](https://www.construct.net), which is a browser-based authoring tool to generate HTML5/Javascript applications and games.

-The webexperiment can be opened using the editorat https://editor.construct.net/ by choosing the `Open local project folder` option and then loading the `source` folder.
+The webexperiment can be opened using the editor at https://editor.construct.net/ by choosing the `Open local project folder` option and then loading the `source` folder.

 ### References